mde/ejs/docs/3-controllers.md

 flash-message object

 ##### type
-- `message [string]`: The flash-message type.
+- `type [string]`: The flash-message type.
 If not included, this call retrieves the entire flash-message object

 ##### examples